 Do you have one of the symptoms listed above?
 Are you suffering from pain?
 Are you not able to breeze through your daily tasks anymore?
 If so, IASTM may be for you.

-Contact our Timberlea, Bedford, or Dartmouth physiotherapy office today to request your appointment and meet with one of our dedicated physiotherapists who will determine the best course of treatment for you.
+Contact Us Today at Bedford, Timberlea & Dartmouth, NS Centers to request your appointment and meet with one of our dedicated physiotherapists who will determine the best course of treatment for you.
 Don’t suffer through life any longer – take a stand with physiotherapy!